 #3 – Carer Premium

-- It’s also sometimes referred to a Carers Addition or Carers Element
+- It’s also sometimes referred to as Carers Addition or Carers Element

-- It can top up exisiting benefits e.g Universal Credit
+- It can top up existing benefits, e.g Universal Credit

-- Even the State Pension can have a addtitonal Carer Element on top if you’re entitled to Carers Allowance
+- Even the State Pension can have an additional Carer Element on top if you’re entitled to Carers Allowance

-- You qualify for a Carer Premium as long as you’re eligible for Carers Allowance and made a claim even if you don’t get it.
+- You qualified for a Carer Premium as long as you’re eligible for Carers Allowance and made a claim even if you don’t get it.